 Some recreation events are outside of the regular Youth Group meetings and require travel out of town.
 Recent events include campouts, ski trips, hiking & climbing trips, amusement parks, tours of religious and sports facilities, visits to art studios, and holiday parties.
 Two retreats are planned annually by the Presbytery of Western Kentucky.
 The Winter Get-A-Way is typically the last weekend in February (hosted at by one of our churches) and the Fall Retreat is in November at Camp Loucon in Grayson County.
 Both of these retreats are for Junior and Senior Highs and include age specific activities.
 Mission experiences include City Sights/City Lights Middle School Mission Experience hosted by one of the presbytery churches.
 This typically occurs in late June.
 An annual Summer High School Mission trip is also planned each year through the Presbytery in June or July.

 The most significant Youth Event is the Montreat Summer Youth Conference held at the Montreat Conference Center in Montreat, NC.
 Annually our church sends approximately 15-20 youth and adults to this week-long retreat during the fourth week of July.
 This event of spiritual renewal, fun, and fellowship, is for rising 9th graders through graduated 12th graders.
 Younger siblings or children of adult chaperones may attend the youth clubs during the day.
-Cost is $350 per person.
-For more info on Montreat check out their website www.montreat.org we will be attending Youth IV.
+Cost is $500 per person (participation in our three fundraisers reduces the cost by $50 per fundraiser worked).
+For more info on Montreat check out their website www.montreat.org we attend Youth IV.

 During the summer months the youth have worked a weekly mission program called Wednesday Mission Workdays.
 The workdays typically begin at 10:00am and conclude at 1:00pm.
 The students participate in small local mission projects in Bowling Green/Warren County.
 Past workday projects include, assistance at the International Center, clean up at Kaleidoscope, cemetery clean-up at the Bellewood Children’s Home, graffiti clean-up with Bellewood residents, storm drain labeling, cleanup around the church, and several other worthy projects.

-For more information or to get involved in our Youth Ministry Contact:
+For more information or to get involved in our Youth Ministry contact David Clarke.